-Obviously, the biggest reason why arranged marriages are successful in India is the religious and caste compatibility.
+An interfaith marriage is still met with a lot of resistance in Indian society.
+Obviously, the biggest reason why arranged marriages are successful in India is religious and caste compatibility.
 The families meet only when the bride and the groom are of the same religion and caste.
-So, even before two families meet, most of the boxes are ticked and only then does the match go ahead.
+There are certain boxes that have to be ticked before two families even consider taking an alliance forward.

-What started as a gentle banter and mild disagreements between elders on both sides of the family in an interfaith wedding, quickly precipitated into a full-fledged cold war and bitterness, leading to a lot of interfaith marriage problems.
+What started as gentle banter and mild disagreements between elders on both sides of the family, quickly precipitated into a full-fledged cold war and bitterness, leading to a lot of interfaith marriage problems.
 On Parents’ Day 2021, I will tell you how we taught our parents a lesson in love, thanks to our interfaith marriage.

 Never did I expect the playful rivalry that I witnessed during the course of our interfaith wedding to snowball into a major crisis today.
-I am furious to even think of how, despite knowing that they will never be able to make peace with each other’s’ ways, had originally agreed to let us marry.
+I am furious to even think of how despite knowing that they will never be able to make peace with each other’s ways, they had originally agreed to let us marry.

-Even so, wouldn’t it have been wiser had they distanced themselves from influencing how ‘our’ family should function within our four tiny walls?
+Even so, wouldn’t it have been wiser had they distanced themselves from influencing how ‘our’ family should function within the walls of our home?
+And this was just the beginning of it.
+The problems of interfaith marriages are plenty, as we’d learn in due course.

 The best way to win arguments is to avoid it

 Let me not tell you whether I am a Christian or a Hindu, for it doesn’t matter.
 Not at least to us.
-After I turned eighteen, I have been largely agnostic and borderline atheist and religion stopped playing any role in my life.
+Since I turned eighteen, I have been largely agnostic and borderline atheist.
+Religion stopped playing any role in my life.

-Having known and understanding better now about how traditions and customs in weddings are utterly patriarchal, the feminist argument is stronger in my mind to shun the mangalsutra, though I would have gladly accepted the religious frivolity part of it to placate the families.
-The marriage of interfaith couples is not easy and I learned that the hard way!
+Having known and understanding better now about how traditions and customs in weddings are utterly patriarchal, the feminist argument is stronger in my mind to shun the mangalsutra, though I would have gladly accepted the religious frivolity part of it to placate the families who were in their own way struggling to come to terms with the idea of the marriage of interfaith couples.

 I wanted to maintain peace

-Even though a fire rages in my mind about everything that is going on, the age old customs we were made to go through, how unequal the entire process of a marriage of interfaith couple is, I somehow manage to put up a ‘tolerant’, cool exterior and, accept the ways of my tribe, whichever side of the marital fence that I’m on – for want of propriety.
+Even though a fire rages in my mind about everything that is going on, the age-old customs we were made to go through, how unequal the entire process of a marriage of an interfaith couple is, I somehow manage to put up a ‘tolerant, cool exterior and, accept the ways of my tribe, whichever side of the marital fence that I’m on – for want of propriety.

 Did I call it a marital fence?
 It sometimes feels like our two families are like warring countries separated by miles of barbed and electrified fences.
 That’s how I felt, and it was suffocating to no end.